 Take the time to learn how to lift safely with prolapse issues.

 After prolapse surgery modify your regular activities including work practices that involve heavy physical work.

 For women in heavy lifting and physical work occupations modifications can be challenging.
 If you work in an occupation involving intense physical work it’s important to recognise the risks of heavy physical work and repeat prolapse before proceeding with prolapse surgery.

-9. Exercise for Strength & Fitness
+9. Exercise Safely for Your Strength and Fitness

 Keeping your body strong with pelvic floor safe strength training helps you decrease the load of everyday activities on your pelvic floor.